 We review your intended labeling/claims and deliver relevant proposals to balance compliance and marketing expectations.

+To shorten your time to market, we offer expert opinions, specific input with rapid feedback that saves you time in your project and ensures that you are heading in the right direction.
 Our support can be structured in a modular manner to suit your needs at your own pace.
 In our offer, an experienced Regulatory Affairs professional performs a regulatory evaluation of your existing documentation and processes to identify applicable requirements, confirm device qualification/classification, clarify further questions, and check what to consider for the regulatory strategy.

 Set up your regulatory strategy as early as possible

 There are several factors to consider when deciding which market to enter with a medical device.
 Market strategy should not be established without regulatory considerations, and should not be only driven by economic factors like revenue and market share.
 The attractiveness of a market needs to be weighed with regulatory requirements in mind as the time, cost, and complexity of getting and maintaining a medical device approval cannot be underestimated.